Monday 29th March and Tuesday

 I headed off straight away.

-It took me about an hour to get there and the bus driver was helpful again dropping me right where I needed to go.
+It took me about an hour to get there and the bus driver was helpful

-The windmills were absolutely fantastic
+The windmills were absolutely

 There are 19 of them in the Kinderdijk and they are just beautiful

-They are old and in such a beautiful place next to the water I really felt like I was in another world.
+They are old and in such a beautiful place next to the water I

-I will admit to having a pretty silly grin on my face walking down the path in the middle of two canals with windmills of either side thinking “I am in Holland with storybook windmills all around me!”
+a pretty silly grin on my face walking down the path in the middle

-Pretty lame I know but I really couldn’t help it.
+Pretty lame I know but I really couldnt help it.

-I could see a storm coming across and I had my brolly ready
+across and I had my brolly ready

 There is a working windmill that you can go in and climb up